GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Survivalist is a must for the additional damage to affected targets and the fire grenade as another form of CC
 - CC'ed enemies must be within line of sight of your teammates to be efficient
 - status selection is going to vary based on content and group composition
-- try to get as close as possible to spawn closets to maximize effectiveness (the more the AI spreads out, the less effective a CC becomes)
+- try to get as close as possible to spawn closets to maximize effectiveness because the more the AI spreads out, the less effective a CC becomes as you'll be putting less mobs under status effects at the same time
 - there's often no need to expose yourself to enemies to apply statuses
 - 2 types of CC builds: